basilrabi/mansched/README.md

 mansched
 ========

-R package with tools for manhours budgeting in Taganito Mine
+R package with tools for manpower cost computation in Taganito Mine

 Installation
 ------------